NOTE:

 Hal Blaine on drums.

-nature of the project for
+The rushed nature of the

-the fictional Revells was
+project for the fictional

-evidenced in the
+Revells was evidenced in

-song selection, most of
+the song selection, most

-which were quick rewrites
+of which were quick

-of earlier Usher
+rewrites of earlier Usher

 releases: The Hondells "My